hansonlam1/cdn-options/README.md

 - the range of strike prices to evaluate; as a percentage of the last closing price
 - the stock symbol

+- to run the script in command line: python3 main.py -t tickersymbol

 # To Do

 - Need to calculate the date range